High Maintenance Egg Salad Sandwich

 By definition, egg salad only calls for a handful of ingredients and mayonnaise is one them.
 It is a pretty important one actually.
 You might as well start with the best, right?

-You’ll be rewarded in flavor and quality, promise.
-Plus, as silly as this may sound, you’ll feel an extra level of pride and love for that egg salad sandwich.
+You’ll feel an extra level of pride and love for this egg salad sandwich.

-I’ve been on huge bread-making kick lately – thanks to this amazing cookbook – so I happened to make this sandwich with a fresh loaf of homemade bread (the 40% whole wheat overnight recipe).
+I’ve been on huge bread-making kick lately, so I happened to make this sandwich with a fresh loaf of my artisan sourdough bread.

 There is something very empowering about making mayonnaise, or practically anything, from scratch.
 I always learn a ton in the process and gain a stronger appreciation and passion for whatever ingredients I’m working with.

 I highly recommend seeking out a really good-quality, fresh crusty loaf bread for this sandwich.
 Bread is often an afterthought in sandwiches and it really does make all the difference!
 I like thickly cut bread for egg salad sandwiches.